-- A chronograph that has lap times, like those used by runners or swimmers will typically also have an alarm feature which alerts them when they need to switch the next interval.
+- A chronograph that has lap times, like those used by runners or swimmers will typically also have an alarm feature that alerts them when they need to switch to the next interval.

 - Chronographs with a date function will be able to time intervals in days, hours and minutes.
 These features are often found on chronographs that also have an alarm or stopwatch for timing shorter events like laps!